 Gaia was born in Sicily (hence the picture of Stromboli volcano above!), but found a home in Tunisia, Jordan, Austria, and the United Kingdom.

 She reports on a myriad of issues, including human rights, gender, and migration.
-She has been focusing on the Middle East and North Africa for the past two years, but has experience reporting on Europe, Africa, and Latin America.
+She has familiarity reporting on the Middle East, Europe, Africa, and Latin America.

-Before earning her MA in International Journalism at City, University of London in 2019, she earned an undergraduate degree in Law and International Relations from SOAS, University of London.
+She holds an MA in International Journalism from City, University of London, and a BA in Law and International Relations from SOAS, UoL.

 She speaks English, Italian, French, intermediate Spanish, and elementary Arabic.